Select Your Language

 Introduction

-Independent Community Health Providers can include community dentists, opticians or pharmacists who are providing you with a service under contract to the Local Health Board.
-You should note that we can only consider complaints about care funded by the NHS; we cannot look at community treatment provided on a private basis.
+We can look at complaints about Independent Community Health Providers, which can include community dentists, opticians or pharmacists who are giving you a service under contract to the Local Health Board.
+You should note that we can only look at complaints about care funded by the NHS; we cannot look at community treatment given on a private basis.

 Independent Community Health Providers may work as sole practitioners, with other practitioners as part of a practice, or as part of a larger company.
 Practice staff, such as receptionists or nurses, are generally employed by the practice (or company), which will be responsible for their actions.